 So, here are the nine ingredients that keep me at peak productivity.

-- Time Management.
 I like to block time throughout the day for certain tasks.
-It allows me to focus and minimize distractions because I know that everything has it’s own time slot.
+It allows me to focus and minimize distractions because I know that everything has its own time slot.
 I’ve got a M/W/F schedule and a Tu/Th schedule with flexibility built in for meetings and the unexpected.
 Generally, I’ve settled into a routine of 1 hour of e-mail to start the day, two 30-minute social media sessions (AM and PM), and another hour of dreaded administrative work like invoices and expense reports.
-With that I’ve already knocked out three critical tasks and still leave myself five hours of time to do my actual creative work.
+With that, I’ve already knocked out three critical tasks and still leave myself five hours of time to do my actual creative work.

-- Space Management.
 No, not like Gravity or The Martian (which both managed to crush any lingering astronaut dreams I had), actually managing the space around you.
 Now I’m not saying to go full-on OCD and have your workspace look like an Ikea showroom, (because messy workspaces may not actually be so bad) but give yourself a good work environment.
-Have a system for organizing paperwork, keeping separate home and work piles, or at the very least having somewhere confortable to get stuff done.
+Have a system for organizing paperwork, keeping separate home and work piles, or at the very least having somewhere comfortable to get stuff done.

-- Airplane Mode.
 I’m not kidding.
 It’s hard to maintain a rhythm when your devices are beeping and buzzing every 20 seconds.
 As Lifehacker put it, Notifications are Evil.
 Shut it all down besides the task in front of you.
-If you’re blocking time as I mentioned above, you’ve have plenty of time for clearing your inbox or getting your social media fix.
+If you’re blocking time as I mentioned above, you’ve had plenty of time for clearing your inbox or getting your social media fix.